Large Language Models for Combinatorial Optimization of Design Structure Matrix: Methodology

 \textbf{(iii) Meta-instructions:} To guide the generation behavior of the LLM, we adopt several frequently used prompt engineering strategies \cite{Zhao2023}, including role-playing, task specification, and output format specification.
 These instructions help structure the LLM’s responses and ensure syntactic and semantic consistency.

-\textbf{(iv) Selected Historical Solutions:} As described in the previous section, a curated set of \(K_p+K_q\) solutions are then sampled from the solution base and presented to the LLM for few-shot learning.
+\textbf{(iv) Selected Historical Solutions:} As described in the previous section, a curated set of $K_p+K_q$ solutions are then sampled from the solution base and presented to the LLM for few-shot learning.
 This allows the model to generalize from prior high-quality and diverse solutions.

 Upon receiving the complete input, the LLM generates a new candidate solution, which is then validated by a checker to ensure that it includes all nodes exactly once and adheres to the required sequencing constraints.
 Valid solutions are then evaluated using the predefined scoring function and subsequently appended to the solution base for use in future iterations.

-Details of the input information are provided in Appendix 1.
+Figure 3 illustrates an example prompt, where each component is explicitly represented: meta-instructions define the task and output requirements; contextual domain knowledge specifies node descriptions and system context; topological information provides the DSM’s node and edge list; and selected historical solutions offer prior orderings with scores.
+More details refer to Appendix 1.